A History Of Critical Blockades

 However, these blockades have historically been plagued by issues.
-Engineering overruns and problems have caused a domino effect and caused significant impact across the network as travellers return to the rail.
-Many of those who suffer from unplanned disruption are inexperienced travellers venturing out to visit relatives, or young families travelling with children.
+Engineering overruns and problems have caused a domino effect and caused significant impact across the network as travelers return to the rail.
+Many of those who suffer from unplanned disruption are inexperienced travelers venturing out to visit relatives, or young families travelling with children.

 So What Has Gone Wrong?

 In 2008, 3 significant engineering overruns caused disruption across the UK network.
 The ORR’s investigation into the event concluded that there were systemic weaknesses in Network Rail’s planning processes.
 In particular, they highlighted risk management, site management and communications.
 As a result, an order was imposed requiring Network Rail to carry out an improvement plan.

 At that stage Network Rail’s improvements were approved and they seemed to have turned a corner.
 In 2013 they deftly maneuvered stormy conditions to delivery works with minimal disruption.

 However, in 2014, the big problems started.
 Network Rail planned a record-breaking £200 million investment programme between Christmas Eve and the New Year.
 More than 11,000 engineers were working on the blockade with most of the work scheduled to be completed on Christmas and Boxing Day.
 Network Rail expected that 90% of their services would continue to run as normal.

 Scaffolding and packades during this season, Source: New Civil Engineer